kazmiekr/blackberry-build/README.md

 Type: `String`
 Default value: ``

-The IP address of the device or the simulator you'd like to deploy the bar file to
+The ip address of the device or the simulator you'd like to deploy the bar file to

 #### bar
 Type: `String`